emsterdam1/anRNAlab-Protocols/NGS/TEQUILA-SEQ-cDNA-enrichment.md

   | nuclease-free water || **6-X**  µL |
   | 2X Hyb | 2X | **7.5**  µL |
   | **Total** || **15** µL |

-  _Note: to achieve 500 ng, can concentrate pre-pooled multiplexed samples._

 **3.** In a thermocycler, incubate at 95 °C for 10 minutes, <br/> then put at 65 °C for 12+ hours overnight